TheWeirdDev/theweirddev.github.io/_posts/2015-11-22-spring-yml-datasources.markdown

 ## Application.groovy

+When configuring multiple datasources we have to define the beans explicitly.
+Indeed, we need to tell Spring which
-For the case of multiple datasources we need to create the beans explicitly by specifying the right properties.
-A primary datasource can be marked as @primary which can save us to use the qualifier for the autowiring.
+ properties to use for each datasource.
+Notice that one datasource can be marked as @primary which can save us to use the qualifier for the autowiring.

 {% highlight groovy%}